 Consultation on the SWMIs

-Identifying the Significant Water Management Issues (SWMIs) is one of the key aspects of creating the DRBMP.
+Identifying the Significant Water Management Issues (SWMIs) is one of the key elements guiding the formulation of the DRBMP.
 Find out more about them here.

-- May 2019 - Nov 2019: Interim overview of SWMIs within ICPDR expert and task groups;
+- May 2019 - Nov 2019: Interim overview of SWMIs is discussed within ICPDR expert and task groups;

 - Dec 2019 – June 2020: Publication of the overview and public are invited to make comment;